flaxsearch/marple/ui/README.md

 # Marple UI

 This is a React-based web app which sits on top of the Marple JSON API.
-It is written in ES2015 with JSX, and uses build-time Babel transpilation to produce code which can be run in currect browsers.
+It is written in ES2015 with JSX, and uses build-time Babel transpilation to produce code which can be run in current browsers.

 The UI app can be run in standalone mode using CORS (to make UI development faster) or served directly from the Marple app (at the root URL).